 Council staff presented to various agencies and working groups and at several events.
 These presentations included general overviews of Delta Adapts and briefings covering several technical topics.
 A total of 19 general presentations were given.
-Appendix 3 lists the general presentations given throughout the Delta Adapts process.
+These presentations helped the Council raise awareness about Delta Adapts and provided an opportunity to answer questions and solicit comments on the Delta Adapts initiative.
+Appendix C lists the general presentations given throughout the Delta Adapts process.

-Topic Specific Presentations, Briefings, and Discussions
+1.3.2 Topic Specific Presentations, Briefings, and Discussions

-In addition to the generalized Delta Adapts presentations and briefings, several topic specific briefings were held with stakeholders to allow for more targeted and detailed discussions of more technical elements of the Delta Adapts analysis and findings.
+In addition to the generalized Delta Adapts presentations and briefings, several topic specific briefings were held with stakeholders to allow for more targeted and detailed discussions of technical elements of the Delta Adapts analysis and findings.
+Topic-specific presentations were also given at various events.

 Council staff briefed local governments, flood control agencies, and other interested stakeholders on draft flood maps in order to ground-truth the data and analysis and seek recommendations for improvements.
-For example, through these briefings, Council staff were notified that the levee heights used in the flood model for several locations did not reflect current levee heights (due to recent levee heights.
+For example, through these briefings, Council staff were notified that the levee heights used in the flood model for several locations did not reflect current levee heights (due to recent levee improvements).
+In these cases, Council staff updated the model to reflect accurate levee heights.
 Council staff also revised the flood maps based on feedback that some Delta islands with less than 6 inches of levee overtopping could be protected from flooding through flood-fighting.

 In addition to the flood analysis briefings, Council staff briefed various stakeholder groups on the ecosystem and water supply analyses.
 A total of 34 topic specific technical briefings were given.
-Appendix 4 lists the topic specific presentations and briefings.
+Appendix D lists the topic specific presentations and briefings.

-Meetings with Community-Based Organizations
+1.3.3 Meetings with Community-Based Organizations